 If you’re looking for the best dog beds for German shepherds, you should first learn what you’re looking for, and this is easier to do than you think.

-What are The Best Dog Beds for German Shepherds in 2020?
+Our Top Picks for The Best Dog Beds for German Shepherds

-- My Top Pick: Big Barker 7 Pillow Top Orthopedic Dog Bed for Large Dogs
+- Big Barker 7 Pillow Top Orthopedic Dog Bed — Best Orthopedic Bed

 Soft, but sturdy, the large bed is 48” x 30” x 7” in size, so it is nice and thick, not to mention able to keep the dog comfortable the entire time he’s resting.
 It is even easy to clean because it is machine washable so all you do is throw it in the washing machine!
 Another thing that makes it the best dog bed is it comes with a 10-year guarantee, so you can count on keeping it around for a while.